awsdocs/aws-codeartifact-user-guide/doc_source/list-packages.md

 ## Supported search option combinations<a name="list-packages-option-combinations"></a>

 You can use the `--format`, `--namespace`, and `--package-prefix` options in any combination, except that `--namespace` can't be used by itself\.
-For example, searching for all packages in the `@types` scope requires the `--format` option to be specified\.
+For example, searching for all npm packages with a scope that starts with `@types` requires the `--format` option to be specified\.
 Using `--namespace` by itself results in an error\.

  Using none of the three options is also supported by `list-packages` and will return all packages of all formats present in the repository\.